-The profitability of the Rabobank Group could be adversely affected by a worsening of general economic conditions in the Netherlands or globally.
-The financial crisis which started in the second half of 2007 affects all banks, particularly in respect of funding due to the liquidity shortage.
-Factors such as interest rates, inflation, deflation, investor sentiment, the availability and cost of credit, the liquidity of the global financial markets and the level and volatility of equity prices can significantly affect the activity level of customers and the profitability of the Rabobank Group.
-For example, an economic downturn, or significantly higher interest rates, could adversely affect the credit quality of the Rabobank Group's assets by increasing the risk that a greater number of its customers would be unable to meet their obligations.
-Moreover, the market downturn and worsening of the economy could reduce the value of Rabobank Group's assets and could cause the Rabobank Group to incur further mark-to-market losses in its trading portfolios or could reduce the fees the Rabobank Group earns for managing assets or the levels of assets under management.
-In addition, a market downturn and increased competition for savings in the Netherlands could lead to a decline in the volume of customer transactions that the Rabobank Group executes and, therefore, a decline in customer deposits and the income it receives from fees and commissions and interest.
+The profitability of Rabobank Group could be adversely affected by a continued worsening of general economic conditions in the Netherlands and/or globally.
+The financial crisis which started in the second half of 2007 has affected all banks.
+Banks are also faced with the turmoil that is caused by the European sovereign debt crisis that arose in the first half of 2010.
+The new flare-up in the European debt crisis in the first half of 2011 in combination with the debt ceiling crisis in the US, for which no lasting solution has been formulated as yet, might cause unexpected currency fluctuations.
+Moreover, the social unrest in the Middle East and North Africa that developed in the beginning of 2011 might also cause adverse economic effects which may adversely impact Rabobank Group.
+Factors such as interest rates, inflation, deflation, investor sentiment, the availability and cost of credit, the liquidity of the global financial markets and the level and volatility of equity prices can significantly affect the activity level of customers and the profitability of Rabobank Group.
+For example, an economic downturn, or significantly higher interest rates, could adversely affect the credit quality of Rabobank Group's assets by increasing the risk that a greater number of its customers would be unable to meet their obligations.
+Moreover, the market downturn and worsening of the economy could reduce the value of Rabobank Group's assets and could cause Rabobank Group to incur further mark-to-market losses in its trading portfolios or could reduce the fees Rabobank Group earns for managing assets or the levels of assets under management.
+In addition, a continuing market downturn and increased competition for savings in the Netherlands could lead to a decline in the volume of customer transactions that Rabobank Group executes and, therefore, a decline in customer deposits and the income it receives from fees, commissions and interest.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Factors affecting results of operations - General market conditions".
-Continuing volatility in the financial markets or a protracted economic downturn in the Netherlands or the Rabobank Group's other major markets could have a material adverse effect on the Rabobank Group's results of operations.
+Continuing volatility in the financial markets or a protracted economic downturn in the Netherlands or Rabobank Group's other major markets could have a material adverse effect on Rabobank Group's results of operations.